Nyctalopia: Historical usage

 Aulus Cornelius Celsus, writing ca. 30 AD, described night blindness and recommended an effective dietary supplement, liver being a good source of vitamin A: "There is besides a weakness of the eyes, owing to which people see well enough indeed in the daytime but not at all at night; in women whose menstruation is regular this does not happen.
-But success sufferers should anoint their eyeballs with the stuff dripping from a liver whilst roasting, preferably of a he-goat, or failing that of a she-goat; and as well they should eat some of the liver itself."
+But success sufferers should anoint their eyeballs with the stuff dripping from a liver while roasting, preferably of a he-goat, or failing that of a she-goat; and as well they should eat some of the liver itself."

 Historically, nyctalopia, also known as moonblink, was a temporary night blindness believed to be caused by sleeping in moonlight in the tropics.

 In the French language, nyctalopie and héméralopie have inverse meanings, the first naming the ability to see in the dark as well as in plain light, and the second the inability to do so.
 It is thought that this inversion from Latin happened during the 2nd century AD, even though the Ancient Greek νυκτάλωψ (nuktálōps) has been used in both senses.

 Night blindness, sometimes referred to as gravel, was occasionally documented during the American Civil War, particularly within the Confederate States of America.
-Like rheumatism, night blindness was viewed as a condition that could be easily faked or exaggerated, and initially, people with night blindness were regarded with some suspicion.
+Like rheumatism, night blindness was viewed as a condition that could be easily faked or exaggerated and, initially, people with night blindness were regarded with some suspicion.
 Some soldiers who reported symptoms of nyctalopia also presented with symptoms of scurvy, suggesting a fundamental cause of poor nutrition.

-Nyctalopia with animals
+Nyctalopia in animals

 Congenital stationary night blindness is also an ophthalmologic disorder in horses with leopard spotting patterns, such as the Appaloosa.
-It is present at birth (congenital), not sex-linked, non-progressive and affects the animal's vision in conditions of low lighting.
+It is present at birth (congenital), not sex-linked, non-progressive, and affects the animal's vision in conditions of low lighting.
 Congenital stationary night blindness (CSNB) is usually diagnosed based on the owner's observations, but some horses have visibly abnormal eyes: poorly aligned eyes (dorsomedial strabismus) or involuntary eye movement (nystagmus).
 In horses, CSNB has been linked with the leopard complex color pattern since the 1970s.
 A 2008 study theorizes that both CSNB and leopard complex spotting patterns are linked to the TRPM1 gene.
 The region on horse chromosome 1 to which the Lp gene has now been localized also encodes a protein that channels calcium ions, a key factor in the transmission of nerve impulses.
 This protein, found in the retina and the skin, exists in fractional percentages of the normal levels found in homozygous Lp/Lp horses and so compromises the basic chemical reaction for nerve impulse transmission.